Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: The basic construction method

 \begin{enumerate}

 \item Consider a list of input symbol weights $W$ (not necessarily sorted).
-The smallest two weights are found, removed from $W$, and placed at the lowest level $0$; their sum $S$ is computed.
+Two weights with the smallest value(s) are found, removed from $W$, and placed at the lowest level $0$; their sum $S$ is computed.
 The list $W$ is scanned and all weights less than $S$ are removed from $W$ and placed at level $0$.
 Set $\eta \leftarrow 0$.

-\item Repeat the following steps until $W$ is empty: \begin{enumerate} \item If the number of nodes at level $\eta$ is odd, move the subtree rooted at the node with the largest rank from level $\eta$ to level $\eta+1$. \item Determine the new weights that will go to level $\eta+1$ as follows.
-Find the smallest two internal nodes at level $\eta+1$, and the smallest two weights among those remaining in $W$.
-Find the smallest two values amongst these four, and let their sum be $S$.
-Scan $W$ for all weights less than $S$, and move them to level $\eta+1$. \item $\eta \longleftarrow \eta + 1$. \end{enumerate}
+\item Repeat the following steps until $W$ is empty: \begin{enumerate} \item If the number of nodes at level $\eta$ is odd, move the subtree rooted at a node with the largest value from level $\eta$ to level $\eta+1$. \item Determine the new weights that will go to level $\eta+1$ as follows.
+Find two internal nodes with the smallest value(s) at level $\eta+1$, and the smallest two weights among those remaining in $W$.
+Find the two smallest values amongst these four, and let their sum be $S$.
+Scan $W$ for all weights less than $S$, and assign them to level $\eta+1$. \item $\eta \longleftarrow \eta + 1$. \end{enumerate}